--V. --version
+-V, --version

-Print the sudo version string as well as the version string of the security policy plugin and any I/O plugins.
-If the invoking user is already root the -V option will display the arguments passed to configure when sudo was built and plugins may display more verbose information such as default options.
+Print the sudo version string as well as the version string of any configured plugins.
+If the invoking user is already root, the -V option will display the arguments passed to configure when sudo was built; plugins may display additional information such as default options.